black0017/MedicalZooPytorch/README.md

 ## Support
 If you like this repo and find it useful, please consider (★) starring it, so that it can reach a broader audience.

-## Contributions
-I deeply thank my partner @IliasPap for accepting my invitaton to further develop this project(probably in October).